natashamcintyre/graphql-workshop/README.md

 4. Get your Phoenix server running:
    `mix phx.server`

-If you go to `localhost:4000/graphiql` you should be able to see the Graphiql interface with the smoke tests above in the docs!
+If you go to `localhost:4000/graphiql` you should be able to see the Graphiql interface with the smoke tests above in the docs panel!
 Try writing a query or mutation that calls the smoke tests (Use the docs or the hint below).

 <details>
 <summary>Hint</summary>